toniesteves/toniesteves.github.io/_pages/Experience.md

     Jul 2020 - Oct 2021<br/>
     Belo Horizonte, Minas Gerais, Brazil

+    I have actively work with financial team, this time in a more strategical way.
+Besides, get involved with data scientist operational tasks, I actively work with financial products' idealization anti-fraud prevention strategies

     * Actively working with financial services data scientists squad.
+    * Devising new approaches to risk analysis or finding ways of automating the risk management process (risk management).
+    * Designing and building high-performance identity verification applications that can withstand aggressive fraud attacks (fraud detection).
     * Support Risks and Compliance team with data insights to fraud detection.
     * Support financial services with data insights.
     * Plan and build goals and OKR's for the team growth.
     * Building valuable ML products since their conception, through development and productization.

 <br/> <br/>
 * **Data Scientist** -
     Jul 2020 - Oct 2021<br/>
     Belo Horizonte, Minas Gerais, Brazil

+     I provide support and advice to relevant teams within the organization, including investment teams, and develop tools and dashboards to improve the investment process.

     * Build and validate valuable machine learning models to prevent fraud.
     * Support Risks and Compliance team with data insights to fraud detection.